hydro-informatics/hydro-informatics.github.io/pages/python-basics/xml.md

 folder: python-basics
 ---

 This lesson starts with some background information about XML and what XML has to do with workbooks and JSON: XML is the abbreviation of [*E**x**tensible **M**arkup **L**anguage*](https://www.w3.org/TR/xml/) that defines rules for encoding documents.
 XML was designed for straightforward usage over the internet and we encounter XML documents all the time, on websites (e.g., *XHTML*), in the shape office documents (e.g., Office Open XML such as *docx*, *pptx*, or *xlsx*), or podcasts (e.g., *RSS*).
 The strength of the XML format is its characteristic of being both machine-readable (i.e., a computer can process XML files) and human-readable (i.e., we can read it like a newspaper).
 In simple words, entering formulas in an xlsx workbook is simultaneously machine-readable and human-readable, since humans and computers can interpret and evaluate the formulas in this XML frame.
 Other file formats such as [*JSON* (JavaScript Object Notation)](https://www.json.org/json-en.html) resemble XML and this is why we look at how *Python* can extract information from and export information to both formats.
-In water resources engineering and research, we are mainly interested in the exchange of information with office workbooks (*xlsx* files), or with JSON files, which provide boundary conditions for numerical models.
+In water resources engineering and research, we are often interested in the exchange of information with office workbooks (*xlsx* files), or with JSON files, which provide boundary conditions for numerical models.

 ## Workbook (xlsx) handling

 Why do we want to communicate with workbooks at all?
-We have already seen that *Python* is much more powerful than office programs for the systematic analysis of data sets.
-However, *Python* requires the abstraction of data fields in our minds to visualize for example the structure of a nested list.
-For this reason, data from and for marketing, your boss, or public authorities are often required to have visually easy-to-use workbook formats, which can be overlooked quickly.
-Still we want to leverage the content of such workbook information efficiently with *Python* and we want to produce visually simplistic output that anyone can read without any *Python* knowledge.
+We have already seen that *Python* is much more powerful than office programs for the systematic analysis of datasets.
+However, *Python* requires the abstraction of data fields in our minds, for example to visualize the structure of a nested list.
+For this reason, data from and for marketing, your (future) boss, or public entities are often required to have visually easy-to-use workbook formats, which can be overlooked quickly.
+Still, we want to leverage the content of such workbook information efficiently with *Python* and we want to produce visually simplistic output that anyone can read without any *Python* knowledge.

 We have already seen that *pandas* provides easy routines for importing and exporting data from and to workbooks, respectively [recall the data processing & file handling page](https://hydro-informatics.github.io/hypy_pynum.html#pd-files)). *pandas* uses [*XlsxWriter*](https://xlsxwriter.readthedocs.io/) or [*openpyxl*](https://openpyxl.readthedocs.io/en/stable/) depending on what is available in the current *Python* environment.
 Both packages have different behaviors, in particular when it comes to writing new or in existing workbooks.
 This is why the most robust approach is the direct use of one particular workbook handling library, where *openpyxl* is one of the most powerful options (note: this assertion is subjective) and this section introduces workbook handling with *openpyxl*.